For the fall 2023 cycle, I am not recruiting new graduate students . Please check back for fall 2024!

 If you have research interests and goals that overlap with my own, I encourage you to contact me.
 Please send an email with a short letter stating your background, experience, and specific research interests as well as a current CV.

 I am seeking highly motivated students who have some prior research experience.
-My perspective on mentoring is that PhD students should initiate and develop their own research projects that they are passionate about.
+My perspective on mentoring is that PhD students should initiate and develop their own research projects that they are passionate about that fit within the topics of disease ecology, or parasitology, wildlife microbiome science, and conservation.
 I enjoy facilitating my students’ research and collaborating with them on the design and progress of their work.
 Creativity, working independently, and good writing skills are valued highly!